Why my A1C & glucose are unrelated? If you are one among them, then read on for clarification.

 The impact of new RBC over the last 30 days on A1C is around 50%.
-So, if you switched to low carb high fat diet in the start, the major impact should have come by the latest 50th day, 90%+.
-In practice, A1C is a strong indicator of average blood sugars over last 90 days, especially last 60 days.
+So, if you switched to low carb high-fat diet in the start, the major impact should have come by the latest 50th day, 90%+.
+In practice, A1C is a strong indicator of average blood sugars over the last 90 days, especially last 60 days.

 What can influence A1C test accuracy?
 Can an A1C test give false results?